Camellia: Benchmarking Cultural Biases in LLMs for Asian Languages: Are Cultural Biases Consistent Across Languages and LLMs?

 \subsection{Cultural Context Adaptation}

-We first analyze the ability of LLMs to adapt to different Asian cultural contexts by analyzing their assigned likelihood for the respective Asian vs Western entities as \texttt{[MASK]} token fillings.
+We first assess the ability of LLMs to adapt to different Asian cultural contexts by analyzing their assigned likelihood for the respective Asian vs Western entities as \texttt{[MASK]} token fillings.

-\paragraph{Cultural Bias Score (CBS).} We use the CBS designed by \citet{naous2024having} to measure the level of Western bias in an LLM$_{\theta}$.
+\paragraph{Cultural Bias Score (CBS).} We use the CBS \cite{naous2024having} to measure the level of Western bias in an LLM$_{\theta}$.
 CBS is a likelihood-based measure that computes the percentage of an LLM's preference for Western entities over Asian ones within the same cultural context.
 Given an entity type $D$, two type-specific sets of respective Asian entities $ A = \{a_i\}_{i=1}^{N}$ and Western entities $B = \{b_j\}_{j=1}^{M}$, and a masked context $c_k$, we compute $\mathrm{CBS}_{D}(\text{LLM}_{\theta}, A, B, c_k)$ per language as:

 where $P_{\texttt{[MASK]}}$ is the LLM's probability of an entity filling the \texttt{[MASK]} token.
 For entities tokenized into multiple tokens, we take the product of the conditional probabilities of each token.
 For a set of prompts $C = \{c_k\}_{k=1}^{K}$, the CBS per entity type for an LLM is computed by averaging over all $c_k \in C$.
 An LLM is considered more Western-biased as its CBS gets close to 100\%.